Bansil25/SMSSpamClassification/README.md

 # SMSSpamClassification
-In this model Stemming and CountVectorizer (Bag of Words) is used
+In this model Stemming and CountVectorizer (Bag of Words) is used.